Agoric/agoric-sdk/packages/ERTP/docs/INPUT_VALIDATION.md

 ### Not a CopyRecord

-* **The danger**: an object that isn’t a `copyRecord` can have `getters` that return different values at different times, so checking the value is no guarantee that the value will be the same when accessed later.
+* **The danger**: an object that isn’t a `copyRecord` can have `getters` that return different values at different times, so checking the value would be no guarantee that the value will be the same when accessed later.
 For example:

 ```js
 const object1 = {};